Adding An Exculpatory Clause To A Commercial Agreement Can Protect A Business Owner

 The vast majority of cases involving releases and express assumption of risk agreements arise in the context of membership or participation agreements.
 However, an exculpatory clause or exculpatory agreement can also be effective in other commercial agreements, including lease agreements.

-Exculpatory Clause in a Commercial Lease Agreement
+Exculpatory Clause In A Commercial Lease Agreement

 The court’s opinion in the recent case Garcia v.
 D/Aq Corp.
 (2020) 57 Cal.
 App.
 5th 902 is illustrative.
 In Garcia plaintiff was the tenant under a lease for a commercial premises.
 The lease contained an exculpatory clause providing that the lessor “shall not be liable for injury … to the person … of Lessee” and others, whether resulting from conditions arising on the premises or from other sources.